pusher/docs/docs/channels/using_channels/channels.md

 foo-bar_1234@=,.;
 ```

+`#` is a reserved character for internal use by Pusher Channels.
+Applications can't create channel names containing `#`.

 ## Accessing channels

 If a channel has been subscribed to already it is possible to access channels by name, through the `pusher.channel` function: